danielehc/katacoda-scenarios/secure_consul_acl/step6.md

 client-1  172.18.0.3:8301  alive   client  1.7.3  2         dc1  <default>
 ```

-### Setup a less privileged token for CLI operations
+### Create a non-privileged policy & token for CLI operations

-Having your bootstrap token used in daily activities or exposed as an environment variable is **strongly discouraged** because it exposes you to several security risks.
+Having your bootstrap token used in daily activities or exposed as an environment variable is **strongly discouraged**.
+It exposes you to several security risks.

-The best approach would be to create a specific token for the operator, associated with a policy reflecting only the minimum permissions required to perform the tasks.
+A better approach would be to create a specific poliicy/token for each operator granting the minimum permissions required to perform their daily tasks.

-For this lab you can create a simple read-only policy to inspect the content of your Consul datacenter without the possibility to make changes.
+For this lab, you can create a simple read-only policy to inspect the content of your Consul datacenter without the ability to make changes.

 Open `read_policy.hcl`{{open}} to check the rules defined: